natefinch/npf/content/blog/starlight.md

 Starlight wraps google's Go implementation of the [starlark python dialect](https://github.com/google/starlark-go) (most notably found in the Bazel build tool).
-Starlight makes it super easy for users to extend your application by writing simple python scripts that interact seamlessly with your current Go code... with no boilerplate on your part.
+Starlight makes it super easy for users to extend your application by writing simple python-like scripts that interact seamlessly with your current Go code... with no boilerplate on your part.

+## What is Starlark?

+Starlark is a [subset of python](https://github.com/google/starlark-go/blob/master/doc/spec.md) that removes some of the more advanced features, but keeps the easy to read-and-write feel.
+For the purposes of this article, to avoid confusion between starlight (my package) and starlark (the language), I'll be referring to the code as python (since starlark code is a subset of python code), but there are some small differences (described in the previous link).

 ## Parser by google